Energy Transition International Inc.

 CSEM (Controlled-Source Electromagnetics)

-A geophysical method using an active EM source to image subsurface resistivity variations, enabling detection of fluids like CO₂, hydrocarbons, or geothermal brines.
+A geophysical method using an active EM transmitter and multiple receivers to image subsurface resistivity variations, enabling detection of fluids like CO₂, hydrocarbons, or geothermal and lithium brines.

 CCS (Carbon Capture and Storage)